Program and courses Economic Psychology

 - You arrange the internship yourself, so you can decide which internship is most interesting and most suitable for you.

-At the start of the program you will begin to work on your Master's thesis, and work on it in the first three blocks.
-Supervisors in the department provide you with a list of topics for your thesis, from which you will choose one.
-You will write your thesis in the form of a scientific journal article, written in English, ready to be submitted to an APA-journal.
+Supervisors in the department provide you with a list of topics for your thesis, from which you can select up to 5.
+After a topic has been assigned to you, you will formulate your own research question related to the topic of your thesis project.
+All projects involve quantitative, empirical research.
+You will write your thesis in the form of a scientific journal article, written in English, ready to be submitted to an APA journal.

 - Tax fraud